Lockheed Martin (NYSE:LMT) Trading Up 0.1%

 Analyst Upgrades and Downgrades

-A number of equities research analysts recently weighed in on LMT shares.
-StockNews.com raised shares of Lockheed Martin from a “buy” rating to a “strong-buy” rating in a research note on Thursday, April 25th.
-Morgan Stanley lowered their target price on shares of Lockheed Martin from $513.00 to $503.00 and set an “equal weight” rating for the company in a research note on Wednesday, January 24th.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Lockheed Martin from $467.00 to $487.00 and gave the company a “hold” rating in a research note on Thursday, April 25th.
-UBS Group upped their target price on shares of Lockheed Martin from $482.00 to $499.00 and gave the company a “neutral” rating in a research note on Wednesday, April 24th.
-Finally, Citigroup upped their target price on shares of Lockheed Martin from $508.00 to $525.00 and gave the company a “buy” rating in a research note on Wednesday, April 24th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, Lockheed Martin has a consensus rating of “Hold” and a consensus price target of $485.40.
+Several equities analysts have recently commented on the company.
+StockNews.com raised Lockheed Martin from a “buy” rating to a “strong-buy” rating in a report on Thursday, April 25th.
+Wells Fargo & Company increased their price target on Lockheed Martin from $460.00 to $480.00 and gave the company an “equal weight” rating in a research note on Thursday, April 25th.
+UBS Group increased their price target on Lockheed Martin from $482.00 to $499.00 and gave the company a “neutral” rating in a research note on Wednesday, April 24th.
+Royal Bank of Canada cut their price objective on Lockheed Martin from $475.00 to $470.00 and set a “sector perform” rating for the company in a research report on Wednesday, January 24th.
+Finally, JPMorgan Chase & Co. upgraded Lockheed Martin from a “neutral” rating to an “overweight” rating and increased their target price for the company from $475.00 to $518.00 in a report on Monday, April 15th.
+One analyst has rated the stock with a sell rating, six have issued a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, Lockheed Martin currently has an average rating of “Hold” and an average target price of $485.40.

 Lockheed Martin Price Performance

-Lockheed Martin (NYSE:LMT – Get Free Report) last announced its earnings results on Tuesday, April 23rd.
+Lockheed Martin (NYSE:LMT – Get Free Report) last posted its earnings results on Tuesday, April 23rd.
 The aerospace company reported $6.33 EPS for the quarter, topping the consensus estimate of $5.80 by $0.53.
+The firm had revenue of $17.20 billion for the quarter, compared to the consensus estimate of $16.04 billion.
 Lockheed Martin had a net margin of 9.73% and a return on equity of 85.96%.
-The business had revenue of $17.20 billion during the quarter, compared to analysts’ expectations of $16.04 billion.
-During the same quarter in the prior year, the company posted $6.43 earnings per share.
-The firm’s revenue was up 13.7% on a year-over-year basis.
-On average, equities research analysts predict that Lockheed Martin Co. will post 26.17 EPS for the current year.
+The business’s quarterly revenue was up 13.7% on a year-over-year basis.
+During the same period in the prior year, the business posted $6.43 earnings per share.
+Equities research analysts forecast that Lockheed Martin Co. will post 26.17 EPS for the current year.

 Lockheed Martin Announces Dividend

-The company also recently declared a quarterly dividend, which will be paid on Friday, June 28th.
-Shareholders of record on Monday, June 3rd will be paid a $3.15 dividend.
-This represents a $12.60 dividend on an annualized basis and a yield of 2.69%.
+The firm also recently declared a quarterly dividend, which will be paid on Friday, June 28th.
+Stockholders of record on Monday, June 3rd will be given a $3.15 dividend.
+This represents a $12.60 annualized dividend and a dividend yield of 2.68%.
 The ex-dividend date of this dividend is Monday, June 3rd.
 Lockheed Martin’s dividend payout ratio is currently 46.10%.

-In other Lockheed Martin news, insider Gregory M. Ulmer sold 6,204 shares of the stock in a transaction on Tuesday, March 5th.
-The shares were sold at an average price of $431.19, for a total value of $2,675,102.76.
-Following the completion of the sale, the insider now owns 12,604 shares in the company, valued at $5,434,718.76.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In other news, insider Gregory M. Ulmer sold 6,204 shares of the stock in a transaction dated Tuesday, March 5th.
-The shares were sold at an average price of $431.19, for a total value of $2,675,102.76.
-Following the transaction, the insider now directly owns 12,604 shares of the company’s stock, valued at $5,434,718.76.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, SVP Maryanne Lavan sold 4,022 shares of the stock in a transaction dated Tuesday, March 5th.
-The shares were sold at an average price of $434.39, for a total transaction of $1,747,116.58.
+In other news, insider Gregory M. Ulmer sold 6,204 shares of the firm’s stock in a transaction dated Tuesday, March 5th.
+The stock was sold at an average price of $431.19, for a total value of $2,675,102.76.
+Following the sale, the insider now directly owns 12,604 shares of the company’s stock, valued at $5,434,718.76.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+In other news, COO John Frank A. St sold 6,648 shares of the business’s stock in a transaction that occurred on Friday, March 1st.
+The stock was sold at an average price of $425.35, for a total value of $2,827,726.80.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, insider Gregory M. Ulmer sold 6,204 shares of the business’s stock in a transaction that occurred on Tuesday, March 5th.
+The stock was sold at an average price of $431.19, for a total value of $2,675,102.76.
+Following the completion of the transaction, the insider now directly owns 12,604 shares in the company, valued at $5,434,718.76.
 The disclosure for this sale can be found here.
-Insiders sold a total of 16,874 shares of company stock worth $7,249,946 over the last quarter.
-0.14% of the stock is currently owned by insiders.
+Over the last ninety days, insiders have sold 16,874 shares of company stock valued at $7,249,946.
+0.14% of the stock is owned by insiders.

-A number of hedge funds have recently bought and sold shares of the business.
-Hudock Inc. increased its position in Lockheed Martin by 1.3% during the first quarter.
-Hudock Inc. now owns 1,760 shares of the aerospace company’s stock worth $801,000 after acquiring an additional 22 shares during the period.
-Pinnacle Wealth Planning Services Inc. increased its holdings in Lockheed Martin by 1.6% in the 3rd quarter.
-Pinnacle Wealth Planning Services Inc. now owns 1,429 shares of the aerospace company’s stock valued at $584,000 after buying an additional 23 shares during the period.
-Norris Perne & French LLP MI boosted its stake in shares of Lockheed Martin by 2.8% in the 4th quarter.
-Norris Perne & French LLP MI now owns 905 shares of the aerospace company’s stock valued at $410,000 after purchasing an additional 25 shares in the last quarter.
-Genesee Capital Advisors LLC boosted its stake in shares of Lockheed Martin by 2.8% in the 4th quarter.
-Genesee Capital Advisors LLC now owns 923 shares of the aerospace company’s stock valued at $419,000 after purchasing an additional 25 shares in the last quarter.
-Finally, Hunter Associates Investment Management LLC boosted its stake in shares of Lockheed Martin by 1.3% in the 4th quarter.
-Hunter Associates Investment Management LLC now owns 2,011 shares of the aerospace company’s stock valued at $912,000 after purchasing an additional 25 shares in the last quarter.
-74.19% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the business.
+First Pacific Financial bought a new position in Lockheed Martin in the 1st quarter worth approximately $25,000.
+Bank Julius Baer & Co.
+Ltd Zurich raised its position in Lockheed Martin by 73.0% in the 3rd quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 64 shares of the aerospace company’s stock worth $26,000 after purchasing an additional 27 shares during the last quarter.
+Altshuler Shaham Ltd bought a new position in Lockheed Martin in the 4th quarter worth approximately $26,000.
+Wiser Advisor Group LLC raised its position in shares of Lockheed Martin by 65.8% during the 1st quarter.
+Wiser Advisor Group LLC now owns 63 shares of the aerospace company’s stock valued at $29,000 after acquiring an additional 25 shares during the last quarter.
+Finally, Activest Wealth Management raised its position in shares of Lockheed Martin by 1,200.0% during the 4th quarter.
+Activest Wealth Management now owns 65 shares of the aerospace company’s stock valued at $30,000 after acquiring an additional 60 shares during the last quarter.
+74.19% of the stock is owned by institutional investors and hedge funds.

 Lockheed Martin Corporation, a security and aerospace company, engages in the research, design, development, manufacture, integration, and sustainment of technology systems, products, and services worldwide.
 The company operates through Aeronautics, Missiles and Fire Control, Rotary and Mission Systems, and Space segments.